 XL and aromatic fruit raspberry - Rubus loganobaccus 'Tayberry'

-Rubus loganobaccus 'Tayberry' is a cross between the North American blackberry (Rubus ursinus) and the European raspberry (Rubus idaeus) , developed in Scotland in 1979.
-The plant has earned a reputation as a super fruit - the fruit is tasty, large (up to 4cm!) , abundant in production, and high in vitamins and antioxidants.
+Rubus loganobaccus 'Tayberry' is a cross between the North American blackberry (Rubus ursinus) and the European raspberry (Rubus idaeus), created in 1979 in Scotland.
+The plant has earned a reputation as a super fruit – the fruit is tasty, large in size (up to 4cm!), with abundant production, and high vitamin and antioxidant content.

-In terms of production, it is considered an incredible shrub, because the fruits appear and ripen in stages starting in June, and in the case of mature specimens, fruiting occurs until late autumn.
-The amount of fruit is considered very high - productions from specialized farms reach 27 tons/hectare.
-In the case of specimens planted in private gardens, productions of 35 kg/adult specimen have been reported.
+From a production standpoint, it is considered an incredible shrub because the fruits appear and ripen in stages starting in June, and in mature specimens, fruiting continues until late autumn.
+The fruit quantity is considered very high – yields from specialized farms reach 27 tons/hectare.
+In private gardens, yields of 35 kg per adult plant have been reported.

 ✔️ Key advantages:

-• Large, elongated fruits with an intense and fragrant taste
+• Large, elongated fruits with intense and fragrant taste

-• Ideal for fresh consumption, but also for home cooking
+• Ideal for fresh consumption, but also for homemade preparations

-• Very resistant to disease and cold (up to -20°C)
+• Very resistant to diseases and cold (down to -20°C)

 Cultivation details: